HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 Use the financial information your accountant generates for you.
-All financial statements, tax returns, projections etc should be read and understood by you.
+All financial reports, tax returns, projections etc should be read and understood by you.
 If you just toss them into a filing cabinet you are missing an important opportunity to use the information in a way to better run your business.
-If you don’t understand the reports or tax returns, then by all means ask your CPA to explain them to you in language you can understand.
-If your accountant is unwilling to take the time to do this, then, in all honesty, you really need to look for another CPA who will.
+If you don’t understand the reports or tax returns, then by all means ask your CPA to explain and clarify that which you have questions about.

 Help your accountant to better help you by making sure he or she really understands your business.
 By default, CPA’s in public practice will normally have an understanding of many different types of businesses and industries just by the fact that they work with so many different clients.
 However, no CPA will know everything about everything, but, you will most often find them eager to learn.
 Therefore, provide your accountant with copies of newsletters in your industry, trade journal articles, or other pertinent information about your company.
 The more you CPA knows about your business, the better positioned he or she will be in to help you when you need his or her advice.